AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/quantum_bridge.md

 Quantum Network Bridges can connect two networks over infinite distances and even between dimensions.
 They can carry 32 channels in total (regardless of how cables are connected to each face).

+Of note, **both sides must get power to initiate the connection**, then one side can send power through and power both rings.

 # Quantum Ring

 Eight of these blocks placed around a <ItemLink id="quantum_link"/> will create a